AbdullahIqbal26904/payroll-backend/docs/ach-banking-information.md

 5. **Audit Logging**: Changes to banking information are logged in the audit trail

 6. **Primary Account Management**: System ensures only one account per employee is marked as primary
+   - When adding or updating an account as primary, all other accounts are automatically set to non-primary

+7. **Direct Deposit Management**: System ensures only one account per employee has direct deposit enabled
+   - When adding or updating an account with direct deposit enabled, all other accounts automatically have direct deposit disabled

-7. **Encryption Key Security**: Key is stored as an environment variable, not in code
+8. **Encryption Key Security**: Key is stored as an environment variable, not in code

 ## Environment Variables